gregorriegler/Bookshelf-Kata/README.md

 Therefor, every 25th book we add should be marked as a golden anniversary book.

 ### Step 5
 A new version of `Db` came out.
-It is much faster, but they renamed the persist function.
+It's much faster, but they renamed the persist function.
 And it has a new feature where you can get the count of stored objects.
 This should help with the anniversary features.
 Migrate to the new version, it's located in the `db2` package.